PARADISE OF SWEET WINES!

 CHÂTEAU D'ARCHE 89+p

-It was a quite well-made wine with fine aroma of botrytised fruit, nice depth and length on the palate and a quite long aftertaste.
+It was a quite well-made wine with a fine aroma of botrytised fruit, nice depth and length on the palate and a quite long aftertaste.
 Not too complicated and not too difficult to understand - it should just be enjoyed without much too much thinking.
 Already drinkable but will be like that in additional 6-10 years.

 CHÂTEAU SUAU 89+p